 The design of the experiment was primarily based on administrative discretion.
-However, power calculations were conducted during the law drafting process, mainly to persuade the law makers to increase the power of the experiment.
-Here, we present the planning phase power calculations and update them for our primary outcome variable.
+However, power calculations were conducted during the planning process, mainly to persuade lawmakers to increase the power of the experiment.
+Below we present the power calculations as they were carried out during the planning phase, and update them for the primary outcome variable set up in this plan.

-The planning phase power calculations were published in the research report by Kangas et al. (2016).
-The calculations were based on 30% employment rate in the target population after the two-year follow-up period.
-Given the treatment group of 2,000 individuals and a control group of 20,000 individuals, a minimum detectable effect with 80% power is 2.9 percentage points increase in employment.
+The original power calculations were published in the research report by Kangas et al. (2016).
+The calculations were based on the employment rate of 30% in the target population after the follow-up period of two years.
+Given the treatment group of 2,000 individuals and a control group of 20,000 individuals, the minimum detectable effect with 80% power is 2.9 percentage points in the employment rate.

-In this analysis plan, we chose the number of days in employment between November 1st 2017 and October 31st 2018 as our primary outcome.
-We use past data on unemployment (from Kela) and employment (from Finnish Centre for Pensions) spells to estimate the variance of this outcome variable.
-Using most recent available microdata from November 2011 to define target group of the reform and data on 2012-2013 employment spells, the mean days in employment is 78 days with the standard deviation of 131.
+In this analysis plan, we propose days in employment between November 1st 2017 and October 31st 2018 as our primary outcome.
+To update power calculations, we utilized past data on unemployment (from Kela) and employment (from Finnish Centre for Pensions) spells to estimate the variance of our primary outcome variable.
+Using available microdata from November 2011 to define the target group, and data on 2012-2013 for calculating days in employment, the average days in employment turned out to be 78 days with the standard deviation of 131.

 The minimum detectable effect for the primary outcome with 80% power and 5% significance level is 8.6 days.
-This would imply around 11% increase in employment days in the treatment group.
-However, the employment level estimate should be considered suggestive only because employment prospects and the composition of long-term unemployed individuals vary over time.
+This corresponds to an 11% increase in employment days in the treatment group.
+These estimates should, however, be considered as tentative since employment prospects and the composition of long-term unemployed individuals vary over time.
 The standard deviation of days in employment is likely to be more stable.
+Also, adding controls e.g. for work history could lower the minimum detectable effect.